Approximate Newton Methods: The Subsampled Newton method and Variants

 \subsection{Regularized Subsampled Newton}

-In ill-conditioned cases (i.e., $\frac{K}{\sigma}$ is large), the subsampled Newton method in Algorithm~\ref{alg:H_subsamp} should take a lot of samples because the sample size $|\mathcal{S}|$ depends on $\frac{K}{\sigma}$ quadratically.
-To overcome this problem, one resorts to a regularized subsampled Newton method.
-The key idea is to add $\alpha I$ to the original subsampled Hessian just as described in Algorithm~\ref{alg:reg_subsamp}. \citet{erdogdu2015convergence} proposed NewSamp which is another regularized subsampled Newton method depicted in Algorithm~\ref{alg:NewSamp}.
-In the following analysis, we prove that adding a regularizer is an effective way to reduce the sample size while keeping converging in theory.
+In ill-conditioned cases (i.e., $\hat{\kappa} = \frac{K}{\mu}$ is large), the subsampled Newton method in Algorithm~\ref{alg:H_subsamp} should take a lot of samples because the sample size $|\mathcal{S}|$ depends on $\frac{K}{\mu}$ linearly.
+To overcome this problem, one resorts to a regularized subsampled Newton method which adds a regularizer to the original subsampled Hessian: